 What is an Allied Health Assistant?

 Allied Health Assistants work as part of a multidisciplinary team under the guidance and supervision of allied health professionals.
 Allied Health Assistants can work in one specialty area, or work across the different allied health professions, including:

 The Allied Health Assistance workforce is expanding with the Certificate IV in Allied Health Assistance being identified as the qualification best aligned to allied health assistant roles within organisations such as State funded health organisations and Residential Aged Care Facilities.

 This course provides you with the qualifications to work as an Allied Health Assistant in a interdisciplinary allied health team, or as a profession-specific assistant in your chosen elective specialisation (for example, a Physiotherapy Assistant).

 If you wish to pursue tertiary studies, RMEA have an arrangement in place with the University of Southern Queensland (USQ), where you can receive credit for up to 2 units of study in selected degrees.
 Further information can be obtained by contacting RMEA.

-The Certificate IV in Allied Health Assistance will give you the practical skills and knowledge to work as part of a multidisciplinary healthcare team.
+The course is nationally recognised training with RMEA (RTO code 45542) delivering HLT43015 Certificate IV in Allied Health Assistance and will give you the practical skills and knowledge to work as part of a multidisciplinary healthcare team.